Expanding Foam Volume Calculator

 Where should you not use expanding foam?
 Expanding foam should not be used in areas with extreme heat, as it can soften and degrade.
 It should also not be used as a structural adhesive or in locations where it may interfere with electrical or plumbing systems.

-See also Sandpit Sand Calculator
+See also Soil Excavation Volume Calculator

 What does expanding foam not stick to?
 Expanding foam does not adhere well to certain surfaces like silicone, polyethylene, or Teflon.
 It’s important to read the product label for specific compatibility information.